SeekNet: Improved Human Instance Segmentation and Tracking via Reinforcement Learning Based Optimized Robot Relocation: Related Work

 \subsection{Instance Segmentation}

-From a social robot navigation perspective, we have to treat humans and other objects differently.
-Also, we have to draw boundaries between different humans, and thus instance segmentation becomes an integral part of our pipeline.
-Broadly speaking, there are three approaches for instance segmentation.
-The first approach generates a pixel map of separate objects using the output from the object detection task.
-Good results have been achieved using Mask-RCNN \cite{he2017mask}, and there have been several improvements over this model to improve execution speeds.
-Another approach is to use individual networks to collect high-level object information and low level per pixel information.
-The results of the two networks are combined to form a pixel map of individual objects.
-The third method uses a single FCN.
-The features generated by this network are post-processed to obtain both object level and pixel-level information.
+From a social robot navigation perspective, we have to model humans/pedestrians and other objects differently, and thus instance segmentation becomes an integral part of our pipeline.
+Broadly speaking, there are two broad approaches for instance, segmentation.
+The first approach uses a multi-stage pipeline by generating a pixel map of separate objects using the output from the object detection task \cite{he2017mask, dai2015convolutional, Girshick_Iandola_Darrell_Malik_2015, hariharan2014simultaneous, hariharan2015hypercolumns}.

+Another approach is to use a single network to collect high-level object information and low-level per-pixel information.
+The network results are combined to form a pixel map of individual objects.
+The features generated by this network are post-processed to obtain both object-level and pixel-level information \cite{dai2016instance, li2017fully, liu2017sgn, o2015learning, chennupati2021learning}.

-Though there have been many advancements in segmentation, only a few of them achieve frame rates that are sufficient for the navigation domain.
-The Box2Pix~\cite{uhrig2018box2pix} is twice as fast as any other existing approach.
-Their approach represents a balanced fusion of object and pixel knowledge, which produces accurate instance segmentation with an efficient single FCN forward pass and a single image pass post-processing.
+Though there have been many advancements in segmentation, especially with the use of transformer networks \cite{wei2022contrastive, wang2022image, li2022mask}, which are not being considered here due to the computation complexity of transformer networks over convolutional networks and the specificity of heavily occluded Human segmentation compared to object segmentation.
+Furthermore, usage of vision transformer-based segmentation necessitates a large pool of training data \cite{li2022mask}.
+Hence, we use Box2Pix~\cite{uhrig2018box2pix} approach, which presents a balanced fusion of object and pixel knowledge and produces accurate instance segmentation with an efficient single FCN forward pass and a single image pass post-processing.